meghanamaddi12/CS520-Spring2025-hw2/expense_tracker/README.md

 - Existing test cases continue to pass.
 - Tests include **print statements** for visual validation of expected behavior.
 - JUnit-based test suite included in `test/` folder.
+- A standalone test class `TestImmutableModel` is included to verify that the internal transaction list in the model remains immutable.
+It attempts to externally modify the returned list and expects an `UnsupportedOperationException`, confirming that the list is unmodifiable.
+This demonstrates adherence to encapsulation and protects the internal model state from accidental external changes. git
 ---

 ## Undo Design Plan (Usability)